Last night I dreamed:

-Tonight, since it had been a few days, I thought I had better make an appearance.
+Tonight, after avoiding him for a few days, I thought I had better make an appearance.
 I knocked lightly, then went inside.
-Bill was in bed, head propped against a pillow, a New Yorker folded in hand.
-Setting aside a pair of reading glasses and the magazine, my husband exclaimed, as if surprised.
-“MarMar!”
-With a big smile, Bill scooted to the edge of the king size mattress.
+Bill was in bed, his head propped against a pillow, a New Yorker folded in his hands.
+Setting aside his glasses and the magazine, he exclaimed, as if surprised.
+“Mar Mar!”
+With a big smile, he scooted to the edge of the king size mattress.
 “You want to get in bed with me?”
-Lifting the blankets in a familiar gesture, Bill indicated excitement in a tone that tone was almost childish.
+Lifting the blankets in his usual gesture, “Let’s snuggle.”
+His tone and his affect was almost childish.

 My heart sank.
 No, not this again.
 “I don’t feel like it.”